INSTRUMENTS / GENERATORS

 - Open the Wrapper Options - Click the icon on the top of the VST plugins Wrapper.

 - Open the Wrapper Settings - Click the icon.

 - Select the Settings tab - Click the tab.

 - Match MIDI Port numbers - Set the Input Port number on the VST plugin's wrapper to the same Port number as MIDI Out.
 256 Ports are available, the Port number setting you use is arbitrary, it's up to you.

 MIDI Channels - Where VST plugins respond to MIDI Channels 'Map note color to MIDI channel' can be used to play separate voices.
 You can also use the Control Settings to assign knobs to MIDI Channels.
 NOTE: Unless you have a specific reason to use MIDI Out, we recommend using note colors on the

 VST plugins Piano roll to play MIDI Channels.
 If necessary, you can load multiple MIDI Out plugins and match Port numbers to the VST and then set independent MIDI Channels for each MIDI Out.
 This will allow you to play each MIDI channel in the VST plugin from a separate Piano roll.

-To incorporate the sound from external MIDI hardware in the final render, you will need to record the audio from the device into FL Studio while it's played or controlled by a MIDI Out plugin.
-The steps are as follows:
+To incorporate the sound from external MIDI hardware in the final render, you will need to record the audio from the device into FL Studio while it's played or controlled by a MIDI Out plugin. video tutorial here, the steps are as follows: